rupeshtiwari/learning-apache-spark/README.md

   - Click on executers tab and note you get 3 executers and check their memory allocation.
     ![](https://i.imgur.com/0pb69s4.png)

-👉 Note mostly you will not use pyspark shell in real world people are using notebooks.

 ## Step 3: Running PySpark on Notebook on EMR cluster at AWS cloud

+👉 Note: mostly you will not use pyspark shell in real world people are using notebooks.
+Therefore, we are going to use zepeline notebook next.